Adalimumab: Non-infectious uveitis

+Mechanism of action

+Adalimumab is a monoclonal antibody.
+It works by binding to and inhibiting Tumor necrosis factor alpha (TNF-alpha) and inducing apoptosis in mononuclear cells expressing TNF.

 Adverse effects

+The US FDA label contains a boxed warning about serious infections and malignancies.

 There is strong evidence that adalimumab increases risk of serious infections, such as tuberculosis, and it has also been reported to increase the risk of developing various cancers.
 However, such an association may reflect an increased risk of developing malignancies inherent in the conditions being treated, and not with adalimumab itself.
 A systematic review published in 2018, found no increased cancer incidence rate in patients with chronic inflammatory disorders treated with adalimumab and other TNF inhibitors, as compared to those who were not, with a possible exception for non-melanoma skin cancer.

-There are rare reports of serious liver injury; rare reports of demyelinating central nervous system disorders; and rare reports of cardiac failure—the US Food and Drug Administration (FDA) issued a black box warning to doctors, which appears in the product labeling of adalimumab and other TNF-inhibiting drugs, instructing them to screen and monitor potential patients more carefully.
-Anaphylaxis or other serious allergic reactions may also occur.
+Injection site reactions such as redness and pain are very common, and may occur in up to 80% of cases.